 - Version 1: Improve our sales pipeline.

-- Version 2: Add $2M+ in qualified Target Market Opportunities with estimated close date before December 31st.
+- Version 2: Add $2M+ in qualified Target Market Opportunities with an estimated close date before December 31st.

 Version 1 is vague, while Version 2 clearly states the desired outcome and leaves little margin for error.
 If you’re uncertain about what you’re committing to as a Rock owner, or if others on the team seem confused, refine the wording until everyone is clear on the outcome you’re trying to achieve.